Aniket-Subudh1/auto-email-sender/auto-email-sender/README.md

     },
 };

+// Specify the column indices (0-based indexing) const emailColumnIndex = 0; // Column containing email addresses
+const nameColumnIndex = 1;  // Column containing names

-// Initialize the AutoEmailSender with the Excel file and SMTP config const emailSender = new AutoEmailSender('path/to/your/excel/file.xlsx', smtpConfig);
+// Initialize the AutoEmailSender with the Excel file, SMTP config, and column indices const emailSender = new AutoEmailSender('path/to/your/excel/file.xlsx', smtpConfig, emailColumnIndex, nameColumnIndex);

 // Set the subject and path to the HTML template const subject = 'Your Email Subject';